Bonzo Dog Doo-Dah Band: Formation and early years (1962–1966)

 Band members continued to come and go throughout 1963 and 1964 but by 1965 the band had settled to a stable lineup of Stanshall (lead vocal/mime), Slater (clarinet/saxophone), Innes (piano/guitar/vocals), Bowhay-Nowell (basses/banjo), Spoons (drums/percussion), Spear (saxophone/devices), Nicholls (banjo), Williams (trumpet), Parry (trombone) and Raymond Lewitt (tuba).
-The line-up changed again later that year with the departure of Parry (who would later go on to be a founder member of The Pasadena Roof Orchestra), and the final 'classic' Bonzos band member, "Legs" Larry Smith, joined to replace the outgoing Lewitt.
+The line-up changed again later that year with the departure of Parry (who later became a founding member of The Pasadena Roof Orchestra), and the final 'classic' Bonzos band member, "Legs" Larry Smith, joined to replace the outgoing Lewitt.
 Smith was a long-standing friend of Stanshall's, the two having been students together at Central College of Art.
 Stanshall had long had designs on somehow insinuating his erstwhile drinking companion—Smith was a notorious bon viveur—into the band despite his lack of any apparent musical talent, with a view to exposing the world to Larry's undoubted charisma.
-While Smith's musical input at this point was, by his own admission, limited, he still brought a keen sense of showmanship to the Bonzos; strongly influenced by the movie The Rise and Fall of Legs Diamond, Larry adopted the name 'Legs' and took up tap-dancing, a skill he developed to such an entertaining level that it would later earn him a solo 'tap-dance extravaganza' spot in the band's stage show.
+While Smith's musical input at this point was, by his own admission, limited, he still brought a keen sense of showmanship to the Bonzos; strongly influenced by the movie The Rise and Fall of Legs Diamond, Larry adopted the name 'Legs' and took up tap-dancing, a skill he developed to such an entertaining level that it earned him a solo 'tap-dance extravaganza' spot in the band's stage show.

-By this point the Bonzos had turned semi-professional and were playing regular gigs at The Deuragon Arms in Homerton, East London and at The Tiger's Head in Catford, South London where their performances soon gathered an enthusiastic following.
+By this point the band had turned semi-professional and were playing regular gigs at the Deuragon Arms in Homerton, East London and at the Tiger's Head in Catford, South London, where their performances soon gathered an enthusiastic following.
 It was around this time that the band were approached by budding show business impresario Reg Tracey, who offered to manage them and introduce them to the dubious but lucrative delights of Northern England's working men's club circuit.
 They proved popular on the club circuit and the lifestyle and steady income generated convinced the band members to turn fully professional.
-As a consequence they never stopped working and the clubs introduced them to all manner of 'unusual' characters who would later populate their song catalogue.
+As a consequence they never stopped working and the clubs introduced them to all manner of 'unusual' characters who later populated their song catalogue.

-Thanks to Tracey's contacts, the band made their TV debut in February 1966, performing "Won't You Come Home Bill Bailey" on the children's show Blue Peter, introduced by John Noakes.
+Thanks to Tracey's contacts, the band made their TV debut in February 1966, performing "(Won't You Come Home) Bill Bailey" on the children's show Blue Peter, introduced by John Noakes.
 In spring, Bob Kerr replaced Leon Williams and shortly after this, Sid Nicholls left.

 In April, Tracey secured them a record deal with Parlophone.
-Their first single, a cover of the 1920s song "My Brother Makes The Noises for the Talkies", was backed with "I'm Going To Bring A Watermelon to My Girl Tonight".
+Their first single, a cover of the 1920s song "My Brother Makes the Noises for the Talkies", was backed with "I'm Going To Bring A Watermelon to My Girl Tonight".